-This short video and the article that was published in Blossom Magazine will hopefully encourage you to be a bright spot in the world!
+This short recording and the article that was published in Blossom Magazine will hopefully encourage you to be a bright spot in the world!
 Share this, if you like.
 Be sure and savor the holidays and all your loved ones.

 What you do matters.
 How you show up in life matters.
 How you respond to life’s challenges and bright spots matters.